paralink-network/paralink-docs/docs/whitepaper/token.md

 # Paralink Token

 Paralink Token (PARA) is an incentive token used for on-chain coordination and governance.

 ### Gas Costs & Ingress Incentives

-LLT is used to pay for gas costs of the callbacks onto 3rd party blockchains.
+PARA is used to pay for gas costs of the callbacks onto 3rd party blockchains.
 The latest suggested gas price is available trough the [Paralink Gas Oracle]().

-Adding LLT as a fee to a data request transaction is also an incentive mechanism for a particular quorum to prioritize the query.
+Adding PARA as a fee to a data request transaction is also an incentive mechanism for a particular quorum to prioritize the query.

 ### Creating a Quorum of Relayers